turtlemonvh/tnnlr/README.md

 # Tunnlr

 Tnnlr is a simple utility to managing ssh tunnels.
-It is currently a very ugly work in progress, but it does work
+It is currently a very ugly work in progress, but it does help to do the following

-* keep tunnels open
+* keep ssh tunnels open
 * compose new tunnels using a helpful ui
 * reload a whole set of tunnels quickly

+Tnnlr shells out to a local version of ssh instead of bundling in its own ssh utilities.
+This was done so that complex local ssh configurations are respected by default.

+So if you find yourself commonly launching a set of the same tunnels to access admin apis and other utilies when working on a project, tnnlr may save you some time.

 ## Usage